SPB Software: Acquisition

-On November 28, 2011 Bloomberg Businessweek reported that Yandex NV, operator of Russia’s most popular Internet search engine, acquired SPB Software "to expand mobile products and the use of its search capabilities on mobile devices."
+On November 28, 2011, Bloomberg Businessweek reported that Yandex NV, operator of Russia’s most popular Internet search engine, acquired SPB Software "to expand mobile products and the use of its search capabilities on mobile devices."
 The CEO of SPB Software, Sebastian-Justus Schmidt, was appointed as EVP Mobile and General Manager by Yandex.

 Products

 Games

 SPB Software has released an assortment of games for smartphones and mobile devices.
 SPB Brain Evolution was named the bestselling Windows Mobile game of 2008 and as the Best Casual Game of 2009 by the online mobile software store Handango.
-Brain Evolution is an intellectual software game that helps to train the brain and improve memory, logic, arithmetic, and puzzle-solving skills.

 Headquarters

 SPB Software's development headquarters are located in Saint-Petersburg, Russia.
 Financial Headquarters are located in Hong Kong.
 The firm also has offices in USA, Brazil, Taiwan, and Thailand.